 The Flushing Effect

-Providing birds with a “rising plain of nutrition” prior to laying season will help to boost reproduction numbers and quality.
+Providing aviary birds with a “rising plain of nutrition” prior to laying season will help to boost reproduction numbers and quality.
 This can be done by feeding nutritionally dense food as laying season approaches.
 Topflite recommends adding sprouted seeds to your birds’ diet as one way of effectively providing this rising plain of nutrition.

 Topflite Soak & Sprout mix has become very popular among New Zealand’s top breeders recently and provides a ready to soak mix that will produce highly nutritious sprouts for your birds.